maxtingle11/Using-Machine-Learning-Algorithms-to-Predict-a-Pop-Songs-Subgenre/README.md

 - XGBoost Classifier
 - Support Vector Machine

-(Not included in our technical notebook:) We further tuned each model by: 1) limiting features based on feature importance rankings from Random Forrest Classifier, and 2) applying Principal Component Analysis for dimensionality reduction.
-Neither of the two adjustments yielded better performing models.
+*Not included in our technical notebook: we further tuned each model by: 1) limiting features based on feature importance rankings from Decision Tree Classifier, and 2) applying Principal Component Analysis for dimensionality reduction.
+Neither of these two adjustments yielded better performing models.*

 ## Finding:

 The model fit with XGBoost Classifier had the highest accuracy rate of approximately 55%.

-Out of 7 subgenres, there is a 14% chane of randomly picking the correct subgenre.
-The model fit with XGBoost Classifier is almost 4 times more likely to correctly classify the pop song to its correct subgenre.
+Out of 7 subgenres, there is a 14% chance of randomly picking the correct subgenre.
+The model fit with XGBoost Classifier is almost 4 times more likely than random chance to correctly classify the pop song to its correct subgenre.

 Our analysis concludes that one can develop a model that predicts a pop song's subgenre with 55% accuracy.